Mrjoy832/Computer-Network/README.md

 ![image](https://github.com/Mrjoy832/Computer-Network/assets/77873383/0ef2da67-e550-41aa-aa0c-5be47195f891)

-- in **Application layer** close to end user...when we browse anything , protocols HTTP -
+- in **Application layer** close to end user, user interact in this...when we browse anything , protocols HTTP.
 - In **Presentation Layer** , compresses the data and encrypt the data
 - In **Session layer** open session btw sender and reciever and create Authentication
 - In **transport layer**, heart of OSI , ensures perfect delivery of transporting the data , TCP,UDP lies here.
 Transport header (PORT )added ,